 UNIVERSAL PROGRESSIONS FOR STUDYING

 Studying commonly used chord progressions like the octave rule, provides two useful universal progressions that can serve as a starting point: one showing an upward motion and another a downward motion.
 Transposing these progressions to other keys, and combining them with explorations (see platform 'explorations') can be a first big step towards preluding in a historical context.
 These progressions can be expanded, changed and personalized according to the pianist's choice.

 upward and downward motion

-A third chord progression, here called circular motion, can often be found as the middle part of a prelude.
+A third chord progression, here called circular motion, can often be found preludes.
 These different versions of the circular motion are taken from Cours de Composition Musicale written by the famous composition teacher Anton Reicha (1770-1836).